Director of Parent Experience

 What you will NOT be doing

-• Escalating challenging family discussions to teaching staff or administrative leadership
+• Escalating challenging parent discussions to faculty or administration—you handle these entirely

 Key responsibilities